Things to keep in mind when riding the subway.

 - Related Links

-Set your cell phone to silent mode and please refrain from talking during your ride.
-(Turn your phone off when near courtesy seats.)
+Please set your cell phone to silent mode and refrain from talking on it during your ride, and please turn your phone off when near courtesy seats.

 Courtesy seat sticker